Strong Field of Binary Systems And Its Effects On Pulsar Arrival Times: Modification of Curzon Solution

 Curzon has chosen the point $P$ in the ($\bar{z}$-$\bar{\rho}$) plane.
 Since $A$ and $B$ are static they could not define a particular plane, he always can reorient the coordinates by choosing a particular value of an angle $\bar{\phi}$ to make $ABP$ plane always coincides with the ($\bar{z},\bar{\rho}$) plane, without affecting generality.
 While the non-static case, such collinear singularities $A$ and $B$ are rotating around a common center $C$ by an angular velocity $\omega$.
 It is clear that the moving singularities are defining a particular plane (orbital plane), so the point $P$ should be an arbitrary point, not necessary in this plane.
 The separations between this point and the two singularities ($A,B$) are respectively

-where the angle $\bar{\phi}$ represents the inclination of the orbital plane to the plane of the sky.
+Where the angle $\bar{\phi}$ represents the inclination of the orbital plane ($\bar{z}, \bar{\rho}$); in the case of a rotating system; to the plane of the sky.
 As $\bar{\phi} \rightarrow \pi/2$ the binary system tends to be an eclipsing binary system with respect to an observer at the point $P$.\\

 In general the singularities (binary components) are assumed to be separated from $C$ by distances $a$ and $b$ ($a \not= b$), and the angular velocity $\omega$ in this case is a function of time.
-To simplify the problem we are going to assume that the motion is circular as following: \begin{enumerate} \item The masses of two singularities are comparable masses. \item The distances, $a$ and $b$, are equal. \item The angular velocity $\omega$ of the collinear singularities is constant. \item The orbits of the two singularities will coincident on each other producing a circular orbit with a radius $a$. \end{enumerate} Now before discussing the non-static case, we will return to standard form of Curzon metric (\ref{q2.4}), and show its form in other coordinate systems.
+To simplify the problem we are going to assume that the motion is circular as following: \begin{enumerate} \item The two singularities have comparable masses. \item The distances, $a$ and $b$, are equal. \item The angular velocity $\omega$ of the collinear singularities is constant. \item The orbits of the two singularities will coincident on each other producing a circular orbit with a radius $a$. \end{enumerate} Now before discussing the non-static case, we will return to standard form of Curzon metric (\ref{q2.4}), and show its form in other coordinate systems.
 This is done in order to facilitate comparison with some special cases.